Tuesday, 17 September 2024

-Sunday 1 September 2024
+Sunday, 1 September 2024

 Border & Bridges Triathlon

 Some time ago my cousin challenged me to a triathlon.
 Being in a jovial and lubricated mood, I was happy to thrust out my hand and accept.
 I thought he'd forgotten all about this, but last week he appeared out of the foggy abyss that's Whats-up and said he'd entered a half ironman in Shropshire.
 Its not until June next year.
-There was no previous discussion about venues or timing.
-He'd even managed to get himself an early bird discounted entry, which, by the time I got on to the website for a look, was unavailable.
-I deduce that he must have entered some time ago.

 Now, you should understand that I have never taken part in a Triathlon.
 True, I had a short lived duathlon career when I took part in the Morpeth Duathlon 10 years ago and took 2nd M50 place, which was nice.
-I also qualified for the World Age group thingy, but I had no intention of trying to repeat the run-bike-run affair in a tropical climate with strange food and insects with compound swivelling eyes and unknown intentions.
+I also qualified for the World Age group thingy, but I had no intention of trying to repeat the run-bike-run affair in a tropical climate with strange food and insects with compound swiveling eyes and unknown intentions.

 I dusted off the time trial bike and spent 52 greenbacks on the entry for the Borders and Bridges Sprint Tri.
 I also paid eight quid for a day licence.
 The Tri', comprising a 500m swim, 22km bike and 5.7km run was centred on Berwick Leisure Centre.
 There were around 70 entrants and I guessed it would be worth a look.
 I know parts of the area quite well and knew that the bike course and run course weren't flat.